Sanghren/avalanche-hardhat-fork-tutorial/README.md

 Now let's have a look at the test code.

-Testing with hardhat is fairly simple, lots of things are abstracted away.
+Testing with Hardhat is fairly simple, lots of things are abstracted away.
 It's a real joy to use.

 Let's first have a look at the test I've written for our Swapper contract :